Israel moves ahead with E1 settlement plans

 The decision by Prime Minister Benjamin Netanyahu’s pro-settler government to build houses in E1 for the first time raised the alarm among Palestinians and in world capitals.

-Israeli housing on the corridor’s barren hills could bisect the West Bank, cut off Palestinians from Jerusalem and further dim their hopes for an independent and contiguous state.
+Israeli housing on the corridor’s barren hills could bisect the West Bank, cut off Palestinians from Jerusalem and further dim their hopes for a contiguous state.

-“E1 is a red line that cannot be crossed,” Palestinian President Mahmoud Abbas told reporters in the West Bank city of Ramallah.

 The subcommittee of the Civil Administration’s Higher Planning Council convened hours before Netanyahu was due to visit Germany, where he faces a dressing down from Chancellor Angela Merkel over the settlement project.